kperusko/cheatsheet/linux.md

 find /foo/bar/ -name "foobar*.pdf" -print0 | xargs -0 -I {} cp {} /tmp (find all pdf files in /foo/bar folder that are named foobar* and copy them to /tmp folder

-apport /foo/bar/crash.report - opens apport crash log (/var/log/apport.log usually contains additinal info about crash reports and coredumps) gdb /usr/bin/php5 /path/to/coredump (this will open GNU debugger for the file and you can see backtrace with "bt" or "bt full")
+apport /foo/bar/crash.report - opens apport crash log (check /var/crash or /var/log/apport.log usually contains additinal info about crash reports and coredumps) gdb /usr/bin/php5 /path/to/coredump (this will open GNU debugger for the file and you can see backtrace with "bt" or "bt full") apport-retrace -R -g _usr_bin_php5.1000.crash (will open gdb with the coredump extracted from the report)

 which foo (locate a command foo that will be executed - useful for debugging PATH problems) command -v foo (write a string to standard output that indicates the pathname or command that will be used by the shell - can be used in bash script instead of which to find what file will be executed in curr. environment)